 We hear statements like these a lot.
 But what can we, as language professionals, do to improve the chances that learners will leave us with at least some proficiency in the target language, and thus lessen the instances of hearing these dreaded words?
 Finding an answer requires us to examine our classroom practices and look for ways to better create the conditions for acquiring language.

 At the inaugural Leadership Initiative for Language Learning (LILL) Institute held in 2015, Eileen Glisan – an American Council on the Teaching of Foreign Languages past president and author of “The Teacher’s Handbook” – introduced participants to six Core Practices for language teachers.
-For a quick look at what some of the LILL participants took away from the institute, take a peek at this fun little video.
 If you have been following this series, you have already read about three of the Core Practices.

 This next core practice focuses on an area that, in the words of language acquisition expert John De Mado, “standardly divides our profession.”
 Nothing gets us going like a good discussion on the role of grammar in the language acquisition process.
 I love grammar.
 But love of grammar for its own sake aside, the first question we should be asking of ourselves isn’t whether or not grammar is important.
 It is.
 The first question should be more along the lines of, “what do we want our students to know and be able to do when they leave our classes?”